TheFalkor/audio-core/README.md

-# AudioKor Audio Manager
+# AudioCore Audio Manager

 ## About
-AudioKor is a service for managing audio in UnityEngine.
+AudioCore is a service for managing audio in Unity.
 The repository includes all code to the implementation.